 The creative genius of rednecks never ceases to amaze me.
 These doorbells are sure to make you chuckle.
 Check out the top 20 most ridiculous redneck doorbells below.
 The next time you are driving down a country road, keep your eyes peeled for these creative redneck doorbells.
 You might just get a good chuckle out of them.

-This one is just a simple sign that reads “doorbell broken, yell ding dong really loud.”
+This one is just a simple sign that reads “Doorbell is broken, yell ding dong really loud.”
 But it’s creative in its own way, and would definitely work if you had noisy neighbors.

-This redneck doorbells should be called a cowboy doorbell.
+This redneck doorbell should be called a cowboy doorbell.
 It is a creative use of an old cowboy bell.
-I can just imagine the look on UPS guy’s face when he walks up to this house?
+I can just imagine the look on the UPS guy’s face when he walks up to this house.
 Dinner?
 What are you cooking?

-This is an interesting doorbell posted next to the front door of a house?
+This is an interesting doorbell posted next to the front door of a house.
 What happened to the rest of the gun?
-If you notice, one of the bullet cartridges is light push button.
+If you notice, one of the bullet cartridges is a light push button.
 Push at your own risk!

 Push and Run!
 That’s what I would be thinking after seeing this pistol-shaped wired doorbell button.
 Not the most inviting one I’ve seen, but who am I to judge?